Ultraschall/ultraschall-3/INSTALL.md

 7. **Optional:** In case you want to use our hand-crafted color scheme by [@graphorama](https://sendegate.de/users/graphorama), go to `Extensions | Auto Color/Icon`.
 Right-click into that window and select Show Color Management Window.
 Via `Load color set from file…`, go into our `.dmg` and open `/Add-ons/Ultraschall Colorset.SWSColor`.

-In order to learn more about Ultraschall's functions and usage, we recommend the soon-to-be-published Release Screencast in [our Youtube channel](https://www.youtube.com/playlist?list=PLrHlJxVCzpcUF8e0pbt60uSK26JNxbFzG).
+In order to learn more about Ultraschall's functions and usage, we recommend the soon-to-be-published Release Screencast in [our YouTube channel](https://www.youtube.com/playlist?list=PLrHlJxVCzpcUF8e0pbt60uSK26JNxbFzG).

 ### Windows